SRI-CSL/radler/doc/commands.rst

 radler.sh
 ---------

-radler.sh is a simple bash script used to run the actual python radler script radler/main.py
+radler.sh is a simple bash script used to run the actual python Radler script radler/main.py

-The radler script
+Radler script
 -----------------

-The script may be used to do handle object files with the subcommands ``obj_version`` and ``obj_compatible`` or to compile a radl description with the ``compile`` subcommand.
+The script may be used to  handle object files with the subcommands ``obj_version`` and ``obj_compatible`` or to compile .radl description with the ``compile`` subcommand.
 The script has two levels of arguments.
 The arguments before the subcommand and the one after, specific to the subcommand.